First Thing to Prepare for Aviation SMS Audits

-Audits are time consuming, especially when you are not prepared.
+Audits are time-consuming, especially when you are not prepared.
 Operators with "paper SMS" and "spreadsheet SMS" implementations suffer the most anxiety both before and during the audit.
 A robust, centrally managed aviation SMS database keeps all relevant SMS documentation in one location, making auditors happy.

 If your SMS auditing experiences are painful to recount, consider getting an SMS database to manage the SMS documentation requirements.
-An SMS database has tools required to effectively manage all aspects of the aviation SMS.
+An SMS database has the tools required to effectively manage all aspects of the aviation SMS.

 Since 2007, SMS Pro has been providing SMS databases to help operators achieve regulatory compliance and increase efficiencies in managing SMS documentation requirements.
-Auditing time is greatly reduced when you have an SMS database and management has higher levels of assurance regarding the avoidance recurrent audit findings.
+Auditing time is greatly reduced when you have an SMS database and management has higher levels of assurance regarding the avoidance of recurrent audit findings.